Vipra

 CAT Marking Scheme 2025

-During the CAT exam preparation 2025, candidates must focus on the strategy of targeting a particular score range in the exam from the very beginning.
+During the CAT exam preparation 2025, focus on the strategy of targeting a particular score range in the exam from the very beginning.
 So check out previous years' CAT cut offs for admission to your preferred colleges.
 Given below is the CAT marking scheme.

 • Three marks are awarded for each correct attempt and one mark is deducted for every wrong answer in CAT.
 However, there is no penalty on leaving questions unanswered.